Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Discussion and future extensions

 \section{Discussion and future extensions}

-We have developed a novel variational message passing method to estimate risk-based Bayesian regression models.
-Our approach is highly versatile and can be applied to a broad range of mixed regression models, which extends far beyond the limited examples we have presented in this work.
-By effectively addressing challenges associated with non-regular loss functions and non-conjugate priors, our method maintains a high level of efficiency while surpassing the accuracy of conjugate mean field variational Bayes in numerous instances.
-We have observed promising results in approximating the true target posterior distribution through both simulations and real-data examples.
+We have derived an efficient and easy-to-code variational method to estimate Bayesian pseudo-likelihood mixed models.
+Our approach is highly versatile and can be applied to a wide range of models, extending far beyond the limited examples presented here.
+Our method effectively addresses challenges associated with non-regular loss functions and non-conjugate priors, ensuring high efficiency and outperforming the accuracy of conjugate mean field variational Bayes in numerous instances, both in simulations and real-data examples.

-This approach allows for several extensions and adaptations.
-For instance, specialized algorithms can be developed to handle models with multiple and nested random effects \citep{Nolan2020b, Menictas2023}, dynamic linear models \citep{Durbin2012, Triantafyllopoulos2021}, latent spatial fields \citep{Rue2009, Lindgren2011}, and inducing shrinkage priors \citep{Carvalho2010, Armagan2013, Bhattacharya2015}.

-Frequentist mixed regression models can also be effectively addressed using a careful combination of expectation-maximization algorithms and Gaussian variational approximation, as demonstrated in studies such as \cite{Ormerod2010}, \cite{Hall2011a}, \cite{Hall2011b}, \cite{Ormerod2012}, \cite{Hui2019} and \cite{Westling2019} among others.
-This approach presents a valuable alternative to cumbersome Monte Carlo integration \citep{Geraci2007}, multivariate quadrature methods \citep{Geraci2014a} and nested optimization \citep{Geraci2019} for models that lack the classical regularity conditions required for implementing the Laplace approximation.
-Exploring the use of variational methods for frequentist inferential purposes will be the focus of future research.
+The proposed approach allows for several extensions and adaptations.
+For instance, specialized algorithms for models with multiple and nested random effects, dynamic linear models, latent spatial fields, and inducing shrinkage priors can be developed.
+Frequentist mixed regression models are effectively addressed using a careful combination of variational expectation-maximization algorithms under Gaussian approximation, as demonstrated in studies like \cite{Ormerod2012} and \cite{Hui2019}, among others.
+This approach provides a valuable alternative to the cumbersome Monte Carlo integration \citep{Geraci2007}, multivariate quadrature methods \citep{Geraci2014a} and nested optimization \citep{Geraci2019} techniques that are often required for models that lack the necessary regularity conditions for implementing Laplace-type approximations.

-Another notable contribution of our work is the application of loss smoothing to address non-regular minimization problems.
-Loss smoothing is a commonly employed technique for optimizing non-smooth risk functions, involving the replacement of a non-regular loss with a tilted one.
-This substitution creates a new objective function that is uniformly differentiable throughout its domain, enabling the utilization of efficient optimization routines such as Newton and quasi-Newton algorithms.
-Examples of loss smoothing in the quantile regression literature can be found in the works of \cite{Hunter2000}, \cite{Yue2011}, \cite{Oh2011}, and \cite{Fasiolo2021}.
-Similar approaches have been considered in the support vector machines literature \citep{Lee2001}.